mayasharma2110/Bookworm/README.md

 * It would be nice to have defensive programming to check if a user or admin really wants to delete a review.

-* It would be nice to have defensive programming to check if an admin really wants to delete a genre name.
+* It would be nice to have defensive programming to check if an admin really wants to delete a book or genre name.

+* It would be nice to have a search function on the manage books page so admin check if a book exists in the database before adding a new one.

 ## Technologies Used